dotnet-foundation/projects/readme.md

 - The project operates within the moral and ethical standards of the .NET Foundation.
 - The project is aligned with the philosophy and guidelines for collaborative development.
 - The project is built on the .NET platform and/or creates value within the .NET ecosystem.
-- The project solves a large enough problem and has a clear technology scope and focus which provides a reasonable likelihood of success.

 **Code**

-- The project produces software for distribution to the public at no charge.
+- The project produces source code for distribution to the public at no charge.
 - The project's code is easily discoverable and publicly accessible (preferably on GitHub).
 - The project contains a build script that can produce deployable artifacts that are identical to the official deployable artifacts, with the exception of code signing (Exception may be granted for strong name keys, though strongly encouraged to be committed.
 Exception relies on OSS signing being in the build script for public builds).
 - When applicable, project must use reproducible build settings in its toolchain.